There Comes a Reckoning

 She was born and raised in England and that is about the extent to what she ever shares about her childhood and formative years.
 She arrives on American shores in 1868 with little to her name looking to get lost in the vast continent of strangers.

 In 1870 a beleaguered and frightened Eliza has found her way to the 20 year anniversary of the first National Women’s Rights Convention in Worcester Massachusetts.
-Her attendance is happenstance as she is fleeing Boston at the time, but finds herself enraptured by a 3 hour speech from Lucy Stone regarding a women’s right to divorce.
-She has little desire to marry, even thinking it impossible with her… situation.
-However, being around other women, ones that had attended college and done all manner of things she thought where out of reach, Eliza leaves Massachusetts though no longer aiming west.
+Her attendance is happenstance as she is fleeing Boston at the time.
+Despite having no interest in marriage she finds herself enraptured by a 3 hour speech from Lucy Stone regarding a women’s right to divorce.
+Being around other women, ones that had attended college and done all manner of things she thought where out of reach, Eliza leaves Massachusetts though no longer aiming west.
 She heads to New York to attempt to gain entrance to Vassar College.

 She quickly realizes that while the cost is high, it is not her biggest barrier.
 She cannot produce the records needed for admittance as this could easily alert people to her whereabouts and that would be disastrous for her person.
 She does manage to secure employment for a short time on campus and is able to audit some classes where she befriends a few students.
 A few years of hard work and study group crashing ends when circumstances force her to flee again.

 She attends church every Sunday and starts a ladies bible study.
 She is no Annie Oakley, but she is competent enough with a pistol to be of use in a firefight.
 Which is how she finds herself taking up with a group of strangers that become a sort of posse.
 Her judgement screams that this will only lead to having a flee again and to cease, her curiosity leads her back to adventures.
-From prairie ticks, living scarecrows, a town haunted by the ghost of a witch (a mission that privately makes her very uneasy) and even rescuing a chinesse prostitute her thirst for adventure only grows instead of being slated as answers often lead merely to more questions.
-It isn’t until a preacher rides in and massaceres a group of indians that she is able to shake free from this, though it proves a temporary respite.
+From prairie ticks, living scarecrows, a town haunted by the ghost of a witch (a mission that privately makes her very uneasy) and even rescuing a Chinese prostitute her thirst for adventure only grows instead of being slated.
+It isn’t until a preacher rides in and massacres a group of Indians that she is able to shake free from this, though it proves a temporary respite.